What Choices Do Leaders Have to Make? Ida B. Wells

 - identify at least one core democratic value on which Ida B. Wells based her beliefs.

-- The video: Ida B. Wells, A Passion for Justice
+PBS Video: Ida B. Wells, A Passion for Justice available on YouTube

 Divide students into two equal groups (modified fishbowl technique).
-Group A will be in the inner circle and each person will have a partner from group B sitting directly behind him or her.
-Group A participants will be the only ones who are permitted to talk at this time.
-Write the following general focus question on the chalkboard which Group A will use to begin discussion:
+Group A will be in the inner circle and each person will have a partner from group B sitting directly facing them.
+Group A participants speak directly to the Group B person facing them.
+Write the following question on the chalkboard.
+Group A and Group B participants take turns asking and answering questions and then discussing.

-What incidents in this person's childhood contributed to her involvement in activities for the common good?
+- What incidents in Ida Well's childhood contributed to her involvement in activities for the common good?

-What pivotal moment or moments in this person's life compelled her to take action that would benefit others?
+- What pivotal moment or moments in her life compelled her to take action that would benefit others?

 Strand PHIL.II Philanthropy and Civil Society